coupergateway/couper/docs/website/content/2.configuration/4.block/settings.md

   },
   {
     "default": "\"*\"",
-    "description": "A list of addresses to bind.", "name": "bind_address",
+    "description": "A comma-separated list of addresses to bind.", "name": "bind_address",
     "type": "string"
   },